zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 ### Creating volumes with Docker

-All `docker volume` commands are reflected in _Portworx_.
-For example, a `docker volume create` command provisions a storage volume in a _Portworx_ storage cluster.
+All `docker volume` commands are reflected in Portworx.
+For example, a `docker volume create` command provisions a storage volume in a Portworx storage cluster.

 The following `docker volume` command creates a volume named `testVol`: